top of page

 Miscellaneous:

-Reserve $50–$100 for spontaneous expenses or things that don’t fit into the other categories-- whether it’s a surprise outing or a new gadget you've been eyeing.
+• Reserve $50–$100/month for spontaneous expenses or items that don’t fit elsewhere—whether a surprise outing or a small purchase that brings joy.

 8. Other Expenses: 5–10% ($275–$580/month)

-The "Other Expenses" category captures a range of essential and discretionary costs that don't fall neatly into the other categories.
-These include any irregular costs that may arise throughout the year.
-It could also include things like Pet care.
-While it’s important to keep these costs flexible, they still play a significant role in ensuring a well-rounded and enjoyable lifestyle.
+The “Other Expenses” category captures essential costs that don’t fit neatly into other budget categories.
+These can include irregular expenses, one-off costs, or lifestyle items such as pet care.
+While flexible, these expenses still play a significant role in maintaining a well-rounded and enjoyable lifestyle.

 Pet Care: